killermann/facilitator-cards/content/blog/why-are-these-so-expensive.md

 +++
 In a comment [on our Kickstarter](https://www.kickstarter.com/projects/facilitatorcards/facilitator-cards "Facilitator Cards Kickstarter"), Doug wrote, "Looks like a good product, but the price seems high.
 This would be much better at $29."

-We appreciated seeing this publicly, and for Doug to comment it (and back the project!).
-It perfectly synopsized the trickiness of a process we've been in the midst of for over a year now, and something that I've spent a lot of time trying to figure out.
+We appreciated seeing this publicly, and for Doug to comment it (and back the project!), because it perfectly synopsized the trickiness of a private process we've been in the midst of for over a year now, and something that I've spent a lot of time trying to figure out.

 Making physical things is hard.
 Pricing them "correctly" feels impossible.

 What we replied to the comment is most of what I have to say in general.
-It sums up our thoughts here.
+And because it sums up a lot of our thoughts, I'm going to to share that now, in case anyone is similarly wondering.

 **To anyone who thinks these seem great, but the price seems high, we hear you:** the price seemed high to us, too.